datasparq-intelligent-products/tsp-easyjet/README.md

 ## Objective
 The objective of the hackathon is to write a piece of code that implements a solution to the TSP.
 In particular, we would like each team to implement the function `custom_heuristic` in the file `optimise.py`.

+## Implementing your solution
+To generate a sequence you need to implement a heuristic or set of heuristics in the function `custom_heuristic` in `optimise.py`.

+Please branch off from `main` and name your branch `teamX`, with X your team number.
+You can modify the code and push your implementation and solutions to that branch.

 ## Submissions
 Each team should submit a solution for each of the TSP above.